grammyjs/website/site/docs/guide/getting-started.md

 ```

 in your terminal before you execute `bun run bot.ts`.
-This makes it easier to debug your bot.
+This will make it easier to debug your bot.
 :::

 ## Getting Started on Deno